Akkowiz/Leetcode/1275 - Find Winner on a Tic Tac Toe Game/README.md

 I created a method for checking the winconditions of tictactoe and made 2 stringlists I can use to see which fields have been taken by which player.

+Update: In the second version (FindWinner2.cs) is less logic involved to check the cases + I could remove the result variable by simply using return in the appropriate places